seanwhs/Plans/My-Tech-Stack.md

 * Sanity for content
 * Inngest for orchestration

-you get something more powerful than a web stack:
+I get something more powerful than a web stack:

 > A system that can be *run, scaled, and shipped across environments without rewriting its core.*

----

-If you want, I can next extend this into a **“deployment topology diagram” showing web vs desktop vs edge vs worker execution flows”** or convert this into a GitHub-ready technical blog with tighter narrative polish.